TITLE 56: LABOR AND EMPLOYMENT

-F) Vessel operator's duties shall include operating the landing and/or emergency vessels.
+F) Vessel operators' duties shall include operating the landing and emergency vessels.

-ii) Must be knowledgeable of the particular crane's controls and be physically capable of performing the duties.
+i) Be knowledgeable of the particular crane's controls and physically capable of performing the duties; and

-iii) Shall respond to move signals only from the jump master, but shall obey a stop signal given by any employee at any time.
+ii) Respond to move signals only from the jump master but obey a stop signal given by any employee at any time.